 It’s often considered the last resort for conversions, but if properly written, the description can be a powerful persuasion tool for boosting sales.
 This section of copy falls at the bottom of the page for desktop shoppers; however, on mobile (where 72% of Amazon shoppers buy), it comes before the feature bullets, giving it additional weight.

 A common mistake is for sellers to simply repeat the copy from their bullets in the description section.
 That’s a waste of sales space.
 Instead, make the description work with your bullets as a team.

 Here’s a great example of a description that whets the appetite and conjures up the desire to eat more cookies!

-Overall, achieving balance gives you the opportunity to appease Amazon’s search engine without alienating human site visitors.
+Once you’ve determined what the best products are to sell, achieving balance with your listing gives you the opportunity to appease Amazon’s search engine without alienating human site visitors.